Tolkien research: Journals

 Early publications on Tolkien's writing were essentially fanzines; some, such as Mythlore, founded in 1969, developed into scholarly peer-reviewed (refereed) technical publications; among the "reputable" journals is Mallorn by the Tolkien Society.
 Other specialised journals include Tolkien Studies (2004–) and Journal of Tolkien Research (2014–).
 There are several journals that focus on the literary society The Inklings, of which Tolkien was a member, especially Journal of Inklings Studies (2011–).

 Conferences

-In 1992, the Mythopoeic Society held a conference for the centenary of Tolkien's birth, combining papers that were published in the conference proceedings, with a mixed programme of events over a period of eight days, 17–24 August 1992, in Oxford.
+In 1992, the Tolkien Society and the Mythopoeic Society held a joint conference for the centenary of Tolkien's birth, combining papers that were published in the conference proceedings, with a mixed programme of events over a period of eight days, 17–24 August 1992, in Oxford.
+The Mythopoeic Society has been holding conferences in the U.S. (and once in Canada) nearly annually since 1970.
+In recent years some conferences have been virtual.

 Omentielva is a European bi-yearly conference on research into Tolkien's invented languages.

 Fields

-A large literature examines Tolkien's Middle-earth fantasy fiction from numerous points of view, including medievalism, its philological roots in languages such as Old Norse and Old English, its influences from literature of different periods, its poetry, its Christian symbolism, feminism, race, sexuality, and many other themes.
-These are overviewed in Blackwell's A Companion to J. R. R. Tolkien, which effectively marked his acceptance into the English literary canon.
+A large literature examines Tolkien's Middle-earth fantasy fiction from numerous points of view.
+Some scholars have investigated its philological roots in languages such as Old Norse and Old English.
+Others have explored its influences from literature of periods from classical and medieval to antiquarian and modern.
+Many have examined its themes including its poetry, its Christian symbolism, issues of feminism, race, and sexuality, and questions such as Tolkien's theory of sound and language.
+Others again have studied the literary devices that Tolkien used, such as his use of frame stories, interlacing of narrative, and his intentional creation of an Impression of depth.
+These are overviewed in Blackwell's 2014 A Companion to J. R. R. Tolkien, which effectively marked his acceptance into the English literary canon.